Skip to content

 Column Description

-Origin How the route was learned (IGP, EGP, Incomplete)
+Origin How the route was learned (IGP, EGP, Incomplete).

-Next Hop The next-hop IP address for this route
+Next Hop The next-hop IP address for the best path.
+The advertising peer is shown below as "via …".

-Quality Path quality metric
+Quality Path quality indicator.

 When no routes are present, the table shows "No RIB entries — No routing information available for this machine."